jroulet/cogwheel/README.md

 Instance of `cogwheel.likelihood.RelativeBinningLikelihood`.

 * Defines a (log) likelihood function in terms of a "standard" system of coordinates.
-* Measures, records and applies the [ASD drift-correction](https://arxiv.org/pdf/1908.05644.pdf#section*.9), defined as the standard deviation of the matched-filtered score of a reference template in a particular detector.
+* Measures, records and applies the [ASD drift-correction](https://arxiv.org/pdf/1908.05644.pdf#section*.9), defined as the local standard deviation of the matched-filtered score of a reference template in a particular detector.
 * Implements relative binning for fast likelihood evaluation (`RelativeBinningLikelihood.lnlike()`).
 * Stores the parameters of the reference waveform for relative binning (`RelativeBinningLikelihood.par_dic_0`).
 * Implements likelihood without the relative binning approximation, for testing purposes (`cogwheel.likelihood.CBCLikelihood.lnlike_fft()`).